YahooArchive/mojito/docs/dev_guide/intro/mojito_conventions.rst

 Application
 ###########

-The configurations files found in the application directory are considered application-level or shared configurations that all mojits can access.
+The configurations files found directly under the application directory are considered application-level or shared configurations that all mojits can access.
 The application configuration files are ``application.json`` and ``routes.json`` or the YAML versions ``application.yaml`` and ``routes.yaml``.

-The ``application.json`` file stores general configuration for the application as well as mojit instance configurations, which are covered in the `Mojits <>`_ section.
+The ``application.json`` file stores general configuration for the application as well as defines mojit instance configurations, which are covered in the `Mojits <>`_ section.
 The ``routes.json`` file is for configuring routing paths so that a path is mapped to the execution of a mojit action.